basiccube/AB-Mod/README.md

 ## Build

 Building requires Visual Studio 2026 with the "Desktop development with C++" workload in the Visual Studio Installer selected.
 Open the solution and then build it as usual.
+Preferably build using the Release x64 configuration, as I don't know if the Debug configuration will work.

 ## Credits